 What are the steps involved in having a Dental Implant placed at Gossett Implant & Oral Surgery?

-Begin by scheduling a consultation appointment with Dr. Gossett or Dr. Rozanski where we assess your overall health and the health of your jaw.
+Begin by scheduling a consultation appointment with Dr. Gossett, Dr. Sukumar & Dr. Jenkins where we assess your overall health and the health of your jaw.
 Next, we discuss with you the different options that might work best for your situation and design a treatment plan that includes the form of anesthesia you choose.

 Once we’ve completed your implant placement surgery and the healing period has passed, we check your implant to confirm it is ready for your dentist to begin making a crown.
 We offer immediate temporaries in certain cases, which will be discussed during your consultation.